 The Price is Right – The Thai Version

-Turns out, these monkeys were a little more wild than the previous ones we fed.
+Turns out, these monkeys were a little less domesticated than the previous ones we fed.

 Getting ready to snorkel!

 The next stop was the “Emerald Cave.”
 It is a mountain island, with a “secret” beach in the center.
 You swim through a cave for a ways, and emerge into a beach enclave, surrounded by cliffs.

 The actual name of the cave is Morakot Cave.
 It is referred to as “Emerald Cave” due to the color of the water

 Behind us is the end of the cave that you swim through to reach the beach.